ghazzaale/Ghazzaale.github.io/_pages/cv.md

      <em>(also serving as Postdoctoral Fellow)</em>
   <br>
   <ul>
-  <li>Leading research and development strategy for applied optimization and ML-analytics tools in transportation and urban systems. </li>
+  <li>Leading research and development for applied optimization and ML-analytics tools in transportation and urban systems. </li>
   <li>
-  Supervising cross-functional teams and expanded partnerships with cities, agencies, and startups to deliver and scale industry-partnered Interactive-OR projects.</li>
+  Supervising teams and expanding partnerships with cities, agencies, and startups to deliver and scale industry-partnered Interactive-OR projects.</li>
   </ul>
   </li>